CIPD Level 3 Foundation Certificate in Human Resource Practice

 Please note - there may be additional start dates available in your preferred location to the ones shown on our website.
 For details of further dates, please contact one of our Programme Advisors.

-Our workshops are clearly focused on knowledge and skills you can take straight into your workplace.
+Workshops are your opportunity to discuss course material with your industry colleagues and apply it to real examples.
+They’re also a great chance to network.
 Your MOL tutor will encourage discussions that help you get the most from the material.
 We select knowledgeable HR professionals to support and inspire you throughout the programme.

 This unit provides an introduction to the role of human resources and learning and development (HR/L&D) within an organisation and the environmental context.
 By the end of this unit the learner will have developed their understanding of how HR activities support an organisation’s strategy and assist the achievement of business objectives and how these are shaped by internal and external factors.